awsdocs/amazon-guardduty-user-guide/doc_source/create-ip-set.md

 Creates an IPSet, which is a list of trusted IP addresses that have been whitelisted for highly secure communication with your AWS environment\.

 **Important**
 Users from GuardDuty member accounts cannot run this API\.
 Currently in GuardDuty, users from member accounts CANNOT upload and further manage IPSets\.
 IPSets that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
-For more information, see [Managing AWS Accounts in Amazon GuardDuty](guardduty_accounts.md)\.
+For more information, see [Managing Accounts in Amazon GuardDuty](guardduty_accounts.md)\.

 ## Request Syntax<a name="create-ip-set-request-syntax"></a>